melanchall/drywetmidi/Docs/articles/high-level-managing/Objects-managers.md

 timedEventsManager.SaveChanges();
 ```

 will cause changes made with the `notesManager` will be lost because `SaveChanges` (or `Dispose` in first code snippet) of `timedEventsManager` executed after `SaveChanges` of `notesManager`, and thus rewrites underlying events collection.
-You need to save changes made with a previous manager before managing objects with next one.
+You need to save changes made with a previous manager before managing objects with the next one.